 \end{proposition}

-The expression for $R_{\mbox{ max}}(W)$, which already appeared in \cite[Eq.\ (58)]{forney1968exponential}, is known to be lower bound to the zero-undetected-error capacity \cite[pp.\ 42-44]{telatar1992multi}, denoted by $C_{0\mbox{ -u}}(W)$, but in some cases, like the erasure channel, it is tight and gives the zero-undetected-error capacity.
+The expression for $R_{\mbox{ max}}(W)$, which already appeared in \cite[Eq.\ (58)]{forney1968exponential}, is known to be a lower bound on the zero-undetected-error capacity \cite[pp.\ 42-44]{telatar1992multi}, denoted by $C_{0\mbox{ -u}}(W)$, but in some cases, like the erasure channel, it is tight.
 To see why this is true, observe that for the erasure channel, a uniform input distribution induces

 and, in addition,

 Substituting back into \eqref{R_max_expression_main}, we find that